Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 Many of us know the deer-in-the-headlights feeling when you recite one of your well-practiced questions in a foreign language, only to be completely bewildered when met with a rapid-fire, incomprehensible response.
 Speaking is one thing, but oftentimes understanding a foreign language is far more challenging.

 One method we have found helpful is listening to music in the language you are practicing.
-We will read the lyrics in the target-language and again in English so we know what is being said.
+We will read the lyrics in the target language and again in English so we know what is being said.
 Listening to songs repetitively when you know what to listen for is a great way to train your ear.
 We’ve done this with Spanish songs as well as in Portuguese before visiting the Azores and found it to be extremely helpful.

-By: Laura and Chris of Trails Unblazed
+Submitted by: Laura and Chris of Trails Unblazed

 When it comes to learning a new language, I often struggle the most with remembering the pronunciation of words and how they should roll off my tongue.
 One of the most effective ways I’ve been able to learn a foreign language is by listening to music.
 It’s both entertaining and educational.